Welcome to the World of Budgy Smuggler

 A lot of people ask us why we are "budgy smuggler", not "budgie smuggler"?
 We really wish we had a good answer.
 Two of our favourite explanations are the impressive sounding, "it has to do with trademark law, you wouldn't understand it", and the mysterious sounding "we're not detail people, we are concept people".

 The sad fact is, we only realised the incorrect spelling after it was too late to change back again.
 So budgy smuggler should have been budgie smuggler.
-But you know what, however you spell it, you'll still look great in a pair of smugglers.

 Where do you make Budgy Smugglers?